-- To consider and adopt: - (a) the audited standalone financial statement of the company for the Financial Year ended on March 31, 2021, the reports of the Board of Directors and auditors thereon; and - (b) the audited consolidated financial statement of the company for the Financial year ended on March 31, 2021. - To appoint a Director in place of Mr. Jitendra Chopra(DIN: 00374945), who retires by rotation and being eligible, offers himself for re-appointment.
+- 1. To consider, review and adopt: - (a) the audited standalone financial statement of the company for the Financial Year ended on March 31, 2022, the reports of the Board of Directors and auditors thereon; and - (b) the audited consolidated financial statement of the Company for the Financial year ended on March 31, 2022. - 2.
+To appoint a Director in place of Mr. Chandraprakash Chopra (DIN: 00375421), who retires by rotation and being eligible, offers himself for reappointment. - 3.
+To consider and if thought fit to pass with or without modification(s) the following resolution as an Ordinary Resolution: